Fork Lagoons, Queensland

-The postcode of Fork Lagoons is 4723.

 Geography

 Fork Lagoons is bounded to the north and east by Theresa Creek and Retreat Creek to the south.

 Kingower Billabong is a billabong in the east of the locality (23.4°S 148.0666°E).

 There are a number of state forests within the locality: Crystal Creek State Forest, Kettle State Forest and Burn State Forest.
 Apart from these, the land use is predominantly grazing on native vegetation with a small area of crop growing in the south-east of the locality.

 History

 The locality was officially named and bounded on 16 June 2000.